arunravi728/Papyrus/content/index.md

  >
  > Welcome to Papyrus!
  >
- > Papyrus is my collection of notes on various topics, including distributed computing and finance.
-This began as a personal experiment and has since evolved into an elaborate system that works tirelessly in the background to help me remember things.
+ > Papyrus is a collection of my personal knowledge base, covering a variety of topics I'm exploring.
+What started as a simple experiment has grown into a system I use to organize my learning and reference materials.

 ### About Me

 Hi there!
-I’m Arun, a Software Engineer at Google in Sunnyvale, where I design low-level networking daemons that keep our AI infrastructure running.
-With over three years of experience building distributed systems and cloud infrastructure, I have grown accustomed to troubleshooting packet drops, race conditions, and segfaults.
+I’m Arun, a Software Engineer at Google in Sunnyvale, where I design low-level networking daemons for Google's planet-scale AI infrastructure.
+With close to four years of experience building distributed systems and cloud infrastructure, I have grown accustomed to troubleshooting packet drops, race conditions, and segfaults.
 Before Google, I earned my Master’s in Computer Science from the University of Wisconsin–Madison and worked at Samsung Research in India.

-Outside of work, you’ll find me deep in a sci-fi or fantasy epic (my [Book Recommendations](./Book%20Recommendations.md)), cycling when the California sun cooperates, or losing track of time in an open-world RPG.
-I also possess the rare and questionable talent of sleeping 17 hours straight.

-Thanks for stopping by - feel free to explore and connect!

 ### Map Of Content